boahene/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. Script to change working directory to the previous one #!/bin/bash cd - ll.
 Script to list files, hidden file, current directory, parent directory  #!/bin/bas    h ls -la . .. /boot
 12. Script to print file type  #!/bin/bash file /tmp/iamafile
-13 To create a symbolic link to /bin/ls named_ls_
+13. To create a symbolic link to /bin/ls named_ls_
-14 Copy allow
+14. Copy allow
-15 Script to move files beginig with an uppercase
+15. Script to move files beginig with an uppercase
-16 Scripts that delete all files in current working direcory with emacs "~"
+16. Scripts that delete all files in current working direcory with emacs "~"
+17. Script that creates the directories welcome/, welcome/to/ and welcome/to    /school in the current directory